gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

     !!! info "Updating"
         If you're updating the archive, delete :material-folder: ==update== and :material-folder: ==modloader== folders (if exists) from the game folder first and check if the [latest update](#changelog) removed any :material-file:`.asi` mods - if it did, remove them manually aswell.
-    ??? bug "The game doesn't boot | The game is behaving strangely | The game is crashing randomly " See [troubleshooting](troubleshooting.md).
+    ??? bug "The game doesn't boot | The game is behaving strangely | The game is crashing randomly" See [troubleshooting](troubleshooting.md).

         Disable mods one by one to see the culprit by deleting folders/files :material-folder: ==update== or the :material-file:`.asi` files.

+        Report the issue on the [Discord server](../index.md/#navigation).

 === "1.0.8.0"
     Last updated: **[21.05.2024](#changelog)**

-    !!! danger ""
+    !!! warning ""
         - **This archive does NOT provide the best possible performance - the goal is first and foremost to provide the best vanilla-faithful experience.** If you just want the best performance - mod the game manually.
         - Do not downgrade the game on your own.
 The archive already includes a downgrader.
         - If using Linux, skip steps 3-5 and [apply launch options manually](additional-setup.md/#launch-options).

     1. [Download the archive](https://www.mediafire.com/file/cx6dct4npfqtc5z/1.0_archive.7z/file).
-    2. Extract the contents of :material-zip-box:`1.0 archive` into the game folder (the one that includes `GTAIV.exe`) using your archivator of choice.
+    2. Extract the :material-zip-box:`1.0 archive.7z` archive into the game folder (the one that includes `GTAIV.exe`).
     3. Launch :material-file-download:`GTAIVSetupUtilityWPF.exe`.
     4. Press `Open`, select the same game folder.
     5. Press `Install DXVK` and then `Setup launch options`.
 Don't touch the toggles unless you are confident in what you are doing.